Acute Coronary Syndrome Market Insight, Epidemiology And Market Forecast - 2036

 PCSK9 inhibitor

-2019
+US: 2019

-Acute Coronary Syndrome Emerging Drugs
+Acute Coronary Syndrome (ACS) Pipeline Analysis

 FDY-5301: Faraday Pharmaceuticals

 FDY-5301 is a patented elemental reducing agent containing sodium iodide.
 It works to catalytically destroy hydrogen peroxide, which is generated as a response to acute injury and contributes to loss of muscle mass and function.
 Preclinical studies of FDY-5301 have demonstrated its ability to reduce cardiac and skeletal muscle injury.
 Phase I data have demonstrated no signs of toxicity in healthy subjects.
-A Phase II trial of FDY-5301 in treating reperfusion injury following STEMI demonstrated the treatment was well-tolerated and provided encouraging signals of potential efficacy in minimizing cardiac damage.
+A Phase II trial of FDY-5301 in treating reperfusion injury following STEMI demonstrated that the treatment was well-tolerated and provided encouraging signals of potential efficacy in minimizing cardiac damage.

-Comparison of Acute Coronary Syndrome Emerging Drugs Under Development
+Comparison of Emerging Drugs Under Development

 Drug Name